statuser/AdvancedAnalytics/WindowsSetup.md

 ...
 ```

-There are a couple of intersting things going on with this command.
+There are a couple of interesting things going on with this command.
 The first is _sudo_.
 This command takes as an argument an additional command and runs it as an administrator.
 In Unix based systems it is generally considered best practices to run programs and issue commands using the most restricted user possible.
 This makes sure that your environment remains secure.
 However if you are going to update the operating system you need access to all files and programs.
 For that reason there is a special way to elevate your user privileges  to preform specific commands; _sudo_ is the command that allows that.

 The command _apt_ is the Ubuntu package manager.
 You can think of it as the command to access the Ubuntu app store.
 The argument _update_ tells the program to update the list of available packages and programs.
 The argument _upgrade_ tells the app store to upgrade all the installed programs to their latest version.